 The children will be supported by all staff in the setting.
 However each child will have a Class teacher and Early Years Practitioner (EYP) that will be responsible for them.

-For information about EYFS, click here to download our introductory brohure for parents.
+For information about EYFS, click here to download our introductory brochure for parents.
 For statutory information about the EYFS curriculum, visit our Curriculum page.

-Remember to access bug club for more reading books over the half term.
+Remember to access bug club for more reading books.

 We have been very happy to see so many of the children wearing their full correct school uniform and setting such a brilliant example for the rest of the school, thank you.